 Make yourself a schedule and plan your posts ahead.
 This helps to keep the creative flow going and you know what to work on next.
 If you schedule it in advance, you can time your posts according to when your readers are most likely to click and read (check those stats!).

 If you have spent hours on putting an article together, then you’d better tell the world!
 Chances that someone stumbles across your site by accident are slim.
 Make sure you have a Facebook page, twitter, instagram and pinterest, and share your blog post with your followers.
-Mailchimp is also good if you have an email list and make sure to grow that list! (but that is a whole other post which I shall talk about another time).
+Mailchimp is also good if you have an email list and make sure to grow that list!
+You can use automated email using your RSS feed, so all your subscribers will receive your latest posts automatically in their inbox every week or whenever you post.

 Blogging mistake 5: Ignoring keywords and SEO